DiamondLightSource/authz/docs/how-tos/deploy-docker-compose.md

 ### Using the Diamond Data Bundle

-If using the [Diamond Data Bundle](../references/diamond-data-bundle.md) you should set the `USERINFO_ENDPOINT` environment variable to the CAS User Info endpoint - `https://authbeta.diamond.ac.uk/cas/oidc/oidcProfile` - using the `environment` list.
+If using the [Diamond Data Bundle](../references/diamond-data-bundle.md) you should create an envionment variable file (`opa.env`) containing the `BUNDLER_BEARER_TOKEN` environment variable and mount this using the `env_file` option.

 ### Using the Organisational Policy

-If using the [Organisational Policy](../references/organisational-policy.md) you should create an envionment variable file (`opa.env`) containing the `BUNDLER_BEARER_TOKEN` environment variable and mount this using the `env_file` option.
+If using the [Organisational Policy](../references/organisational-policy.md) you should set the `JWKS_ENDPOINT` environment variable to the KeyCloak JSON Web Key Set (JWKS) endpoint - `https://authn.diamond.ac.uk/realms/master/protocol/openid-connect/certs` - using the `environment` list.

 ### Using Local Policy